xwmx/nb/docs/index.markdown

 Description:
-  Browse, view, and edit linked notes, bookmarks, notebooks, folders, and other items using the terminal or GUI web browser.
+  Browse, view, and edit linked notes, bookmarks, notebooks, folders, and other items using terminal and GUI web browsers.

   `browse` includes an embedded web application designed for terminal and GUI web browsers that renders [[wiki-style links]] and #tags as